Is the first consultation necessary?

-Do I need to schedule a surgery at my 1st visit?
+Do I need to schedule a surgery at my first visit?

 No. You can schedule an appointment for surgery any time after your consultation.
 If several months have changed or you have had a significant change in your medical history, you may be asked to return for a repeat consultation.

-What happens if I still have questions after the 1st visit?
+What happens if I still have questions after the first visit?

 Do I have to be photographed?